PennyLaneAI/pennylane/doc/development/plugins.rst

     include path/to/config/device_name.toml

-See :ref:`packaging data files <https://setuptools.pypa.io/en/stable/userguide/datafiles.html>`
-for a detailed explanation.
+See `packaging data files <https://setuptools.pypa.io/en/stable/userguide/datafiles.html>`_ for a detailed explanation.
 This will ensure that PennyLane can correctly load the device and its associated capabilities.